-- An 18-credit sequence of environmental studies foundation courses
+- 9-credits environmental studies core courses

 To qualify for Self-Designed studies, candidates are required to petition for participation in the program prior to admission to AUNE and to submit a detailed proposal as part of the application process.
 The proposal includes a title and brief description of the intended program, and an outline of courses.
 Proposals for an Individualized Program are considered and approved based on the department’s ability to directly meet the majority of the student’s academic needs.
 A maximum of six students are admitted to Self-Designed studies each fall.